Chapter 3 References

 … a multitude of single things (substances), each of them characterized by intrinsic properties …” (Audretsch, 2004, p274).

-This view checks our boxes, as it is simple, intuitive, and fruitful.
-It is simple because particles of the matter we touch cause everything.
-It is intuitive because even a ray of light strikes a screen at a particular point.
-And it was fruitful because science grew by studying matter rather than scriptures.
+This view checks our boxes because it is simple, intuitive, and fruitful.
+It is simple because it says the things we know cause everything.
+It is intuitive because it lets a ray of light hit a screen at one point.
+And it was fruitful because the study of material things allowed science to grow.

 3.9.1.
 A Fairy Tale for Physicists